londes/mta-weather/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test on different screen sizes
-5. Submit a pull request
+4. Submit a pull request

-## 📧 Support
+## 🙏 Acknowledgments

-For issues or questions, please open a GitHub issue with:
-- Browser and version
-- Monitor resolution
-- Console error messages (if any)
-- Description of the problem

----

-*Built for NYC commuters who want to stay informed about weather and transit at a glance.* 🗽
+- MTA for providing public GTFS-RT feeds
+- Open-Meteo for free weather API access
+- Chart.js for beautiful precipitation visualizations